Zap Mama: Return to Africa

-In the documentary film Mizike Mama, Daulne and her family recall a reverse cultural tug-of-war for her allegiance during her childhood.
-Her mother feared that Daulne would grow up too African and so did not teach her tribal songs.
-However the Belgian side of her family encouraged Daulne to explore her African heritage.
-Daulne first heard a recording of traditional pygmy music when she was 20.
+In the documentary film Mizike Mama, Daulne and her family talk about a backwards cultural struggle to win her allegiance as a child.
+Her mother having lived through a period of Belgian colonial rule, feared that Daulne would speak with an African accent and so did not teach her the language.
+However, Daulne explores her African heritage.
+Daulne first heard a recording of Pygmy ritual music from the colonial period exposed in a toy library in Brussels, and recognized the same musical ranges as her mother's songs.
 She decided to return Congo-Kinshasa in 1984 to learn about her heritage and train in pygmy onomatopoeic vocal techniques.
-"When I went to the Congo, I hadn’t thought of being a musician.
+"When I went to the Congo, I hadn't thought of becoming the vocal artist I am today.
 Not at all.
-But I was there, and I was standing in the middle of the forest, hearing the music that had been a part of my earliest memories, and it was like an illumination, like a light," Daulne said.
+But I was there, to understand the family history, and I was in the middle of the forest, hearing the music that had been part of my earliest memories, and it was like an illumination, like a light," Daulne declared.
 Daulne made further trips to Africa.
-"I go all around Africa.
+"I've been all over Africa.
 I started where I was born, in the forest of Zaire.
-After that I branched out to West Africa, South Africa, East Africa.
-It [is] very easy for me to learn because all African cultures seem to have something in common the music and the voices," Daulne says.
-Although Daulne draws inspiration from Africa, she does not call Africa home.
-"You know when I went back to Congo, I thought I would have a welcome like I was part of the family, part of the country, but that was not the case," Daulne said.
-"They treated me like a Belgian come to visit as a tourist.
-I saw that that is not especially a place to call home."
+Then I went to West Africa, to discover the Tuareg, Mandingo musicand griots, to South Africa in Soweto, to East Africa with the Masai and to North Africa with the Gnawa.
+"I focused mainly on vocal techniques," explains Daulne.
+Daulne considers herself a citizen of the world.
+"You know, when I went back to Congo, I thought I'd be welcomed as if I were part of the community, part of the country, but that wasn't the case," says Daulne.
+"They treated me like a Belgian coming to visit.
+I saw that no where would I find a place where I could feel at home."

 Daulne's music has evolved over the years from an a cappella quintet to a lead voice accompanied by instruments.
-"I’m a nomad.
+"I'm a nomad.
 I like to discover my sound with different instruments, different genres.
-For me it’s normal.
-My name is Zap Mama...it’s easy for me to zap in from one instrument to another, a culture, a style.
-I’m more a citizen of the world, not an American or Belgian."
-Zap Mama has released seven full-length albums: Zap Mama (1991) (re-released in 1993 as Adventures in Afropea 1, minus the single track Etupe), Sabsylma (1994), Seven (1997), A Ma Zone (1999), Ancestry in Progress (2004), Supermoon (2007), and ReCreation (2009) that fall into four cycles.
+For me it's normal.
+My name is Zap Mama...it's easy for me to zap in from one instrument to another, a culture, a style.
+I'm more a citizen of the world, not an American or Belgian."
+Zap Mama has released nine full-length albums: Zap Mama (1991) (re-released in 1993 as Adventures in Afropea 1, minus the single track Etupe), Sabsylma (1994), Seven (1997), A Ma Zone (1999), Ancestry in Progress (2004), Supermoon (2007), ReCreation (2009), Eclectic Breath (2018)and Odyssée (2022) that fall into five cycles.